nixos-asia/website/.github/README.md

 This site is made of multiple Emanote layers:

 - `./global`: Static files and HTML temlpates (common to all languages)
+    - If a note uses images, you should put them here.
 - Language-specific content:
     - `./en`: English content
     - `./fr`: French content